hotschedules/workshops/10-integrate-to-hs_labor.md

 ## <a name="labour">HS Labor Data</a>

-To push data to HotSchedules the following data types need to be populated
+To push data to HotSchedules Labor scheduling software only, the following data types need to be populated:

 Seed data (changes infrequently)
 - HSEmployee